 Four hours there by minivan and another four hours back.

 The rising tide of Chinese imperialism was leaving its emotional scars, tearing at my soul and leaving me physically shattered.

-Now the Chinese wanted to prove they were not a threat to their neighbours or the wider world as the underground network of conspiracy theorists supposed.
+Now the communists wanted to rip at the caucus; prove they were a friendly nation - not a nationalistic threat to their neighbours or the wider world as the underground network of conspiracy theorists supposed.

-So, while waiting for my passport, visa and a permit to a protected autonomous region they were making sure that I make a visit...a visit to The Great Wall of China – their renowned symbol of misplaced planning, wasted resources and misused manpower.
+So, while waiting for my passport, visa and a permit to a protected autonomous region they were making sure that I make a visit...a visit to The Great Wall of China – that renowned symbol of misplaced planning, wasted resources and misused manpower.